 MariaDB Galera Cluster is a synchronous multi-master cluster for MariaDB.
-It is available on Linux only, and only supports the XtraDB/InnoDB storage engines (although there is experimental support for MyISAM - see the wsrep_replicate_myisam system variable).
+It is available on Linux only and only supports the XtraDB/InnoDB storage engines (although there is experimental support for MyISAM - see the wsrep_replicate_myisam system variable).

-Starting with MariaDB 10.1, the wsrep API for Galera Cluster is included by default.
+Starting with MariaDB 10.1, the wsrep API for the Galera Cluster is included by default.
 This is available as a separate download for MariaDB 10.0 and MariaDB 5.5.

 MariaDB has one of the best and easiest solutions to do a Master-Master replication: Galera.
-Galera uses WSREP, which it is responsible for maintaining all the Database nodes in the cluster in sync.
-This means, after changing one record on node A, it is just a matter of seconds to see the change on node B.
+Galera uses WSREP, which is responsible for maintaining all the Database nodes in the cluster in sync.
+This means, that after changing one record on node A, it is just a matter of seconds to see the change on node B.

-I will talk in this article how I did this configuration using MariaDB 10.1.x.
+I will talk in this article about how I did this configuration using MariaDB 10.1.x.
 Remember you can install MariaDB under Centos 6 and 7 by using OKay's repository.

-The first thing you must install the galera plugin.
+The first thing you must install the Galera plugin.
 You can do that by typing yum install galera.
 This will install the file /usr/lib64/galera/libgalera_smm.so which is very important.

 [mysqld]